mtorres253/mtorres253.github.io/chapt-3/index.md

 <hr/>
 # Make it a Habit

-1. Pick one activity to do more mindfully over the next week
+1. Pick one activity to do more mindfully over the next week.
+Ideally one you do every day such as brushing your teeth, waiting for the bus, making dinner, walking to work.
 2. Devote 10 minutes a day to a formal mindfulness activity

 ### Option A: Mediation CD